-Pull up the neutral interlock trigger (if equipped) and move the remote control lever quickly and firmly from neutral to forward.
+1. Pull up the neutral interlock trigger (if equipped) and move the remote control lever quickly and firmly from neutral to forward.

-Reverse (automatic reverse lock and power trim and tilt models)
+Reverse (manual tilt and hydro tilt models)

 When operating in reverse, go slowly.
 Do not open the throttle more than half.
 Otherwise the boat could become unstable, which could result in loss of control and an accident.